Chandler-Stewart/megaline-phone-plan/README.md

 This project focuses on using some exploratory data analysis as well as null hypothesis testing to compare different datasets.

-We have information on aproximately 500 fake users that have two different types of cell phone plans: a _surf_ plan and an _ultimate_ plan.
+We have information on approximately 500 fake users that have two different types of cell phone plans: a _surf_ plan and an _ultimate_ plan.
 We have information about where they're from, which plan they use, and the number of calls, text messages, and time spent on the internet in a single year.
 In this project, the plan is to analyze clients' behavior and determine which prepaid plan brings in more revenue.

 ## What to know about this project: